Anisotropic Reflections In The Real World

 What causes an Anisotropic Reflection?

-Fine bumps in a surface cause reflections to be blurred uniformly if the bumps are reasonably random (Isotropic Reflection).
+Fine bumps in a surface cause reflections to be blurred uniformly in all directions if the bumps are reasonably random (Isotropic Reflection).
 If these fine bumps create a pattern, then the pattern can affect the way the reflection looks (Anisotropic Reflection).

-Here are two spheres, the first is a straight reflection, the second is a blurred isotropic reflection.
+Here are two spheres in CG, the first is a straight reflection in the floor, the second is a blurred isotropic reflection.

 Figure 2